Understanding the Quality of Stainless Steel Parts

 The elements used in making stainless steel – as well as other additives – provide that passive oxide layer that gives the alloy its shiny and reflective surface.
 This passive oxide layer is also responsible for resisting the formation of rust.

 Its shiny surface is somewhat difficult to tarnish, especially when compared to plain steel.
 Hence the name ‘Stainless Steel.’
+This alloy metal can be considered as a strong material and can be utilized for the purpose of construction in the form of Stainless Steel Angle Iron, beams, pipes, etc.

 How Stainless Steel is Made